 Time-based equity awards were used in 2012 as a retention tool and to align our named executive officers' interests with long-term stockholder value creation.
 In connection with our annual review of executive officer compensation, we awarded restricted stock units to named executive officers in 2012, which vest in three equal installments over a three-year period beginning on March 1, 2013.
 Mr. Boynton, in connection with his promotion to Executive Vice President and Chief Financial Officer, also received a promotion grant of 75,000 restricted stock units which vest in three equal installments over a three-year period beginning on March 1, 2013.
+Mr. Boynton, in Connection with his promotion to Executive Vice President and Chief Financial Officer, also received a promotion grant of 75,000 restricted stock units which vest in three equal installments over a three-year period beginning on March 1, 2013.
 The amount of the promotion grant was determined based on a desire to bring Mr. Boynton's long-term equity awards to between the 50th percentile and 75th percentile of our peer group.
+The restricted stock units comprising the promotion grant do not accelerate on a change of control of the Company.